 Yes you can smoke Calendula in herbal smoking blends or mixed with your favorite legal herb, although don't expect any health benefits as no studies support those type of claims.
-This smokable flower is, like auto CBD strains, typically used as a supportive element in herbal blends consisting of other herbs you can smoke like mullein, sage and mint.
+This smokable flower is, like auto CBD strains, typically used as a supportive element in herbal blends consisting of other herbs you can smoke like mullein, sage, chamomile and mint.

 What is Calendula aka Marigold?